 When you add one of your pictures to LinkedIn, you have the option of changing your Visibility.
 By default, your image might only be visible to your 1st degree connections.
 Which means that anyone you invite to connect, would be second level connections, and would NOT see your photo!

 To be safe, you should set your LinkedIn photo visibility to All LinkedIn Members.
+This will also increase your chance of being found, when people utilize the LinkedIn search function.

 LinkedIn Photo Tips